-In recent years, we’ve discovered that Elmiron is linked to maculopathy, a disease of the macula region of the eye.
+Elmiron lawsuits come from the knowledge we now have that links Elmiron to maculopathy, a disease of the macula region of the eye.
 The macula is responsible for sharp, color vision in the center of the field of vision.
 Maculopathy is one of the most common causes of blindness.
 Researchers are calling the vision problems that result from taking Elmiron pentosan polysulfate maculopathy (PPM).

 About 1 million people suffer from IC in the United States.
 Elmiron was approved by the FDA in 1996, but its effect on vision was only uncovered in 2018.
 If you’re wondering how this happened, you’re not alone.
 Didn’t the clinical trials reveal that Elmiron damaged the eyes?
 Why weren’t patients and doctors warned about this potential effect?

 So far, the answers to these questions do not look reassuring.
-You, as a victim, are owed compensation for the irresponsibility of these pharmaceutical companies.
-On March 26, 2020, the first lawsuit was filed over Elmiron eye damage.
+You, as a victim, could be owed compensation for the irresponsibility of these pharmaceutical companies.
+On March 2020, the first lawsuit was filed over Elmiron eye damage.
 The plaintiff allegedly suffered vision loss.

 Filed in Connecticut, the defendant is Teva Branded Pharmaceuticals R&D. The suit alleges that the makers of Elmiron (1) did not warn patients or the medical community about the danger, (2) withheld information from clinical trials about the danger, and (3) failed to take the drug off the market once they were aware of the danger.
 The drug is still on the market as you read this blog post.